DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 For more information, check the [Powers](<../../Documentation/Powers/Powers.md>) documentation.

+> NOTE: to test your power, drag the scriptable object into the Powers list in the *PlayerPowerManager* component on the player.

 ### Time Slow Power Specifications

 When activated, the Time Slow power will slow down the game's time scale for a short period.
 This will give the player more time to react to enemies and obstacles.